 Bursaries are available to Canadian and International students.
 You should be aware that you may not be awarded a bursary every term.
 Due to the high volume of applications received each term, payment of funds may not occur until the middle of the term of application.
 We encourage you to plan accordingly.

-To apply for a bursary you must:
+To qualify and maintain your eligibility for a Work-Study placement, you must:

 - have a demonstrated financial need (as assessed by SFU).

 - be enrolled full-time in an approved program in the term of application

 If you are in a per term fee program (that is, your tuition is not calculated on the number of units you are enrolled in), you must:

 - be enrolled in the term of application (leave of absence is not eligible).

 If you are in a per unit fee program (that is, your tuition is calculated on the number of units you are enrolled in), you must:

 - be enrolled in a minimum of 6 units in the term of application.